NiryoRobotics/pyniryo/docs/source/examples/examples_conveyor.rst

 Examples: Conveyor Belt
 ========================

-This document shows how to use Ned's Conveyor Belt
+This document shows how to use Ned's Conveyor Belt.

-If you want to see more about Ned's Conveyor Belt functions, you can look at :ref:`PyNiryo - Conveyor<Conveyor>`
+If you want to see more about Ned's Conveyor Belt functions, you can look at :ref:`PyNiryo - Conveyor<source/api_doc/api:Conveyor>`

 .. danger::
-    If you are using the real robot, make sure the environment around it is clear
+    If you are using the real robot, make sure the environment around it is clear.

 Simple Conveyor control
 -------------------------------
-This short example show how to connect a conveyor and launch its motor (control it by setting its speed and direction): ::
+This short example shows how to connect a conveyor and launch its motor (control it by setting its speed and direction): ::

     from pyniryo import *